 Cabrillo National Monument is a 160-acre unit of the national park system within the city limits of San Diego, California.
 It is located on the southern end of Point Loma, a narrow, 6-mile-long peninsula at the entrance to San Diego Bay.
 The monument was established by Presidential Proclamation in 1913 to commemorate Juan Rodriguez Cabrillo's 1542 voyage of exploration.
 The monument offers commanding views of San Diego and its bay and adjacent cities to the north, east, and south; Mexico to the far south; and the Pacific Ocean to the west.
-The monument is bordered by Naval Base Point Loma on the north, northeast, and south; the City of San Diego Point Loma Wastewater Treatment Plant on the northwest; and the US Coast Guard Point Loma Light Station on the southwest.
-The monument is visited by more than one million people each year and is an important part of San Diego's tourism economy.
+The monument is bordered by Naval Base Point Loma on the north, northeast, and south; the City of San Diego Point Loma Wastewater Treatment Plant on the northwest; and the United States (US) Coast Guard Point Loma Light Station on the southwest.
+More than one million people visit the monument each year, and it is an important part of San Diego's tourism economy.